oidoid/nature-elsewhere/readme.md

 Prettier also formats `interface` types more verbosely than single line `type` types.
 However, VS Code presents types declared with `type` as property collections.
 Types declared with `interface` syntax are presented as proper named types.
-Given these tradeoffs, when a type can fit on one line, use `type`, otherwise use `interface`.
+Given the lengthy printouts of types by TypeScript, interfaces are preferred.

 #### Imports

-Wildcard imports are used to better support a functional programming style.
+Namespaces are favored because they:

+- Give a pattern to every module that prevents naming conflicts and reduces cognitive load.
+- Significantly improve automated refactors.
+VS Code understand namespaces well and reliably supports renaming as opposed to wildcard and default imports.
+- Define grouping at declaration time and encourage its usage by consumers.
+This allows export naming to be terser given the context provided by the namespace name and doesn't require naming by the consumer.

+PascalCase naming is used for namespaces and classes to avoid collision with variables.

+I wish TypeScript supported a syntax for declaring the current file to be within a namespace without the burden of a file level indent.

 When order is irrelevant, case-insensitive alphabetical is used.

+#### Classes and Utilities

+Classes are used where polymorphic behavior or strong encapsulation is required.
+Otherwise, functional utilities are used because they're far easier to compose and tend to be more explicit and simpler.

-For comparison, consider the following class:
+For example, consider the following class:

 ```ts
 export class Random {